Ashtavakra Gita: Structure

-Appreciation
+Legacy

 The work was known, appreciated and quoted by Ramakrishna and his disciple Vivekananda, as well as Ramana Maharshi.
 Sarvepalli Radhakrishnan refers to it with great respect.
 Osho called Ashtavakra Gita as Mahageeta.

 Ashtavakra Gita continues to inspire people.
 The first musical form of Ashtavakra Gita Saksi I (Chapter 1) was set in the raga Svadhya by Composer Raleigh Rajan.